TSlex/StardewValley/ItemResearchSpawner/supporting.md

 the first category that privatise the item, will have it.
 If you want to add item to category below, you __should add it to "When" of new category and to "Except" in old category__.

+You can upload you file or its content to ["Categories balancing" forum topic](https://www.nexusmods.com/stardewvalley/mods/8933/?tab=forum&topic_id=10179748)

 ### Balance individual item prices

 You can change items prices (for menu only) by commands and file price-config.json